petersem/posterr/README.md

  - From v1.10.1, there will be a notice at the top of the settings screen informing you if you are running an old version.
  - Use containrr/watchtower to auto-update Posterr in Docker environments
  - Update in the usual way for Unraid
- - Direct binaries should just be overwritten with a new version.
+ - Direct binaries should just be overwritten with thea new version.

 ## Setup
 Get to the settings page in a number of ways: